-- 184. Joint Integrated Units have been established in Sector V (Damazin).
+- 206. Joint Integrated Units have been established in Sector V (Damazin).
 However both parties continue to be slow in filling their respective quota of troops and in deployment to all eight agreed locations, complaining of logistical problems.
 As of September 2009, the 8 JIUs locations are now occupied by SAF and SPLA.
 But still to be filled with the agreed quota in all locations: Um-darfa, Menza, Wadal Mahe.
-Dindiro, Ulu, Gissan, Kurmuk and Taliya. - 185.
-Joint Integrated Units have been established in BNS.
-However the SPLA has been slow to fill its quota of troops and to deploy to all eight agreed locations.
-As of July 2007, it was still to fill its quota in Umdarfa, Menza and Wadal Mahe.
-Integration of the police security services across BNS continued to be significantly delayed.
-(07/07) - 186.
+Dindiro, Ulu, Gissan, Kurmuk and Taliya. - 207.
 On 10 August 2009, an official ceremony marking the end of demobilization operations in Blue Nile State was held in Ed-Damazin.
 A total of 5443 ex-combatants drawn from SAF, SPLA and PDF were demobilized.
 (09/09)